How Turning Point Brands Decoded Their Fastest-Growing Product

 Turning Point Brands partnered with User Intuition to understand why ALP — their breakout nicotine pouch brand — resonated with consumers, then used those insights to build a repeatable product innovation playbook.
-Their new Chief Commercial Officer, Eric, compressed what would have been months of traditional consumer research into under 72 hours per study, achieving an estimated 93% cost reduction and giving cross-functional teams direct access to the voice of their consumer for the first time.

-Turning Point Brands — the publicly traded company behind Zig-Zag, Stoker's, and a growing portfolio of modern oral products — had a problem most companies would love to have.
+Turning Point Brands — the publicly traded company behind a growing portfolio of modern oral products — had a problem most companies would love to have.
 Their nicotine pouch brand ALP was winning.
 Launched in late 2025 through a joint venture, ALP hit $200 per store per week in early retail channels and was tracking toward $60–80M in combined modern oral revenue.

 The executive team had hypotheses.
 Strong brand association.
 The right flavor profiles.
 Good retail placement.
 Maybe it was the nicotine strength range.
 Maybe it was the pouch format itself.
 But hypotheses aren't insights — and in a nicotine pouch market growing 40% year-over-year with new entrants flooding in monthly, guessing wasn't a strategy.

-Eric needed to decode what actually made ALP succeed — moving from correlation to causation — and build a repeatable consumer intelligence capability that could inform the entire modern oral portfolio.
+Eric needed to decode what made ALP succeed — moving from correlation to causation — and build a repeatable consumer intelligence capability that could inform the entire modern oral portfolio.
 Research timelines had to compress so product and commercial teams could iterate in weeks, not quarters.
 Cross-functional teams needed direct access to consumer voice, not insights filtered through a 60-page research deck.
 And every study had to feed a compounding knowledge base that got smarter over time.

 Traditional research was built for a different era.
 The tobacco and oral nicotine industry has historically relied on large quantitative panels, annual brand trackers, and expensive qualitative studies that take 6–8 weeks to field and cost $15K–27K per project.
 For a category moving at the speed of modern oral, that cadence is a liability.